-We are committed to working towards achieving the industryrecognised Web Content Accessibility Guidelines (WCAG), which define how to make web pages and content more accessible for people with disabilities.
-The accessibility of our website will be fully reviewed to WCAG standards prior to April 2020, with regular follow-up reviews scheduled thereafter, with any necessary changes being implemented as soon as possible after such reviews.
+We are committed to working towards achieving the industry-recognised Web Content Accessibility Guidelines (WCAG), which define how to make web pages and content more accessible for people with disabilities.
+The accessibility of our website will be fully reviewed to WCAG standards prior to April 2020 with any necessary changes being implemented as soon as possible after this review.